enriquepablo/modus_ponens/README.md

 modus_ponens can be seen as a tool for producing DSLs.
-Using the terminology of model driven engineering, it might be said that modus_ponens is the metamodel, comprised of a PEG engine and an implementation of logical connectives and varibales that can produce rules out of any provided PEG.
+Using the terminology of model driven engineering, it might be said that modus_ponens is the metamodel, comprised of a PEG engine and an implementation of logical connectives and variables that can produce rules out of any provided PEG.
 Then, modus_ponens plus a given PEG would correspond to a model, and a knowledge base built on top of the given PEG would correspond to an original.
 This means that the space of models that can be derived from modus_ponens as a metamodel is only bound by